Iam-Jai-Kumar/Safety_App/README.md

 # Real-Time Speech Emotion Recognition System

-A real-time Speech Emotion Recognition (SER) system designed to enhance personal safety by detecting distress signals (fear, anger) directly from voice without requiring manual intervention.
+An advanced Speech Emotion Recognition (SER) system that acts as a 24/7 vocal bodyguard.
+By utilizing a hybrid Deep Learning pipeline, it detects emotional distress (fear, anger) in real-time and automatically notifies guardians via Telegram with a voice recording of the incident.

 # Problem Statement